Virta

 Let's start!

-1. How to Access Alerts
+1. How to Access Alerts on Virta Hub

 To begin, log in to the Virta Hub.
 Once logged in, you'll notice a bell icon on the top right side of the screen.